December 4, 2023 •Richard Harmon

-Bonus season is a cornerstone of the American workplace calendar.
-The anticipation surrounding holiday and performance-oriented cash compensation borders on expectation.
-An employee's bonus can make or break their year.
+The holiday season is a cornerstone of the American workplace calendar.
+The anticipation surrounding discretionary bonuses borders on expectation.
+Supplemental wages can make or break an employee's year.

 Cash bonuses are ubiquitous, but tax-inefficient.

 Employees can expect to lose 30% or more to taxes: